-Forty-one states are now below the No Growth level (7.14%).
-Four states had a significant (>1%) weekly decrease in NIR, while only three states had an increase of more then 1%.
-The other 44 states stayed within +/- 1% of the prior week.
+Forty-one states are below the No Growth level (7.14%).
+Four states had a significant (>1%) weekly decrease in NIR, while six states had an increase of more then 1%.
+The other 41 states stayed within +/- 1% of the prior week.

 Return to Table of Contents

-8

-CMMP

 Daily New Infection Rate in US [NIR]

 (percentage of last two week's cases, rolling 7-day average)

 No Growth Level: If new infections in the US remain below 7.14%, the number of cases of COVID will shrink over time in the US.
 The New Infection Rate (NIR) is at or below the No Growth Level nationally and for nine of the ten largest states.
-Eightof these states had increases in NIR.
-California had a large increase in NIR after a sharp drop last week.
-Chances are that some of this movement is noise from sloppy reporting.
-CMMP Source: Health.Com Article "How Long Does Coronavirus Last" Return to Table of Contents 0 COVID Monitoring - This report relies upon data from public sources for the analysis.
+Texas had a 2% increase in NIR this week.

+Return to Table of Contents 0

+COVID Monitoring - This report relies upon data from public sources for the analysis.
 No attempt has been made to verify independently the accuracy of this data.
 CMMP does not represent or otherwise guarantee the accuracy or completeness of such data nor assume responsibility for the result of any error or omission in the data or other materials gathered from any source in the preparation of this analysis. - There are many uncertainties inherent in this analysis.
 Future outcomes may vary considerably from past reports, especially as this is an emerging situation and there have been frequent corrections made to the data as more becomes known to the data providers. - CMMP does not recommend making decisions based solely on the information contained in this analysis.
 Rather, this analysis should be viewed as a supplement to other information, including specific mitigation practices, claims experience, and financial situation.
 Independent professional advisors should be consulted with respect to the issues and conclusions presented herein and their possible application. - This analysis is not intended to be a complete actuarial communication, and as such is not intended to be relied upon.
 A complete communication can be provided upon request.